plant-microct-tools/leaf-traits-microct/README.md

 From the terminal window, the program is called like this:

 ```
-python /path/to/this/repo/3DLeafCT/ML_microCT/src/Leaf_Segmentation.py filename_ PHASE GRID 'list,of,slices,in,imagej,1,2,3,4' rescale_factor threshold_rescale_factor '/path/to/your/image/directory/'
+python /path/to/this/repo/3DLeafCT/ML_microCT/src/Leaf_Segmentation.py filename_ PHASE GRID 'list,of,slices,in,imagej,1,2,3,4' rescale_factor threshold_rescale_factor '/path/to/your/image/directory/' nb_of_estimators
 ```

 Real example: